By Tom Wells on Jun 2, 2020 3:40:50 AM

 We’ve all been there.
 Sat in a remote meeting and then it happens.
 You miss what a colleague just said, but all your colleagues are already nodding and moving on to the next point.
 Being misunderstood is a common problem for non-native English speakers, and the problem is even worse in remote meetings, as sound and video quality are often poorer, and it can also be harder to read body language.

 This quick Talaera guide will offer some vocabulary and strategies to improve your online meeting skills.
+Once you're comfortable with the tips in this post, check out the 14 tips that will make you a better communicator.
 Let’s go!

 Common Online Meeting Problems